JachuPL/Spice/README.md

 // Requested uri: api/fields/c4fcb846-65a1-4c86-92fc-08d66b49d1b7
 // Returns 204 No Content
 ```
-Note that once a field is deleted it is not possible to restore it!
+Note that once a field is deleted it is not possible to restore it and all underlying plants!

 ### Species
 You can also group your plants into species.
 This might come in handy in the future - you could track which species use higher amount of nutrients, need more sun, or are more prone to pests.
 For now, you can make such API calls: